Nouraalhazyim/Nouraalhazyim/README.md

 # 👋 Hey
+My name is Norah Welcome to my little data science corner on GitHub 🪄

 ### 🌟 About Me
 📊 **Data Enthusiast:** Passionate about exploring data to extract valuable insights and build predictive models
 🧠 **Lifelong Learner:** Always curious about **Artificial Intelligence, Machine Learning, Deep Learning**, and the latest trends